+Note: The encoding and decoding time are not accurate.

 Conclusions

 This contribution proposes to apply quantization center shifting in the transform skip mode.
 This contribution further proposes the shifting amount to be inversely proportional to the quantization level of individual quantizers instead of the quantization indices of DQ.
 Simulation results show a noticeable coding gain for all the classes of test content while no increase in complexity.
 It is suggested to study the proposed method in the next round of EE.